Tips and Techniques for Drift Diving

 Many resorts that organize shore drift dives will have this set up for divers in advance.
 If divers are diving a drift dive on their own, organizing transportation from the shoreline can be one of the most important elements in the dive plan.

 When on a dive that navigates heavy currents gear isn’t so much about specialization as it is streamlining.
 Having your gear set up for easy access, less friction, and resistance will allow you to easily float along the reef or wreck.
 New drift divers will often spend a lot of energy and air trying to reign in their gear.

 Avoiding the extra air expenditure by streamlining your gear can help you achieve a longer bottom time.
 It can also help you when planning your dive.
 When drift diving you will want to use the rule of thirds.
-One third of the air down and one third of the air up, one third for reserve or emergency.
+One-third of the air down and one-third of the air up, one third for reserve or emergency.
 Conservative dive profiles can lead to better planning and a more enjoyable dive.

 One excellent piece of drift diving equipment that every drift diver should invest in is a reef hook.
-Reef hooks can either be a double hook or single hook.
+Reef hooks can either be a double hook or a single hook.
 Reef hooks allow you to anchor yourself on to the reef to survey the landscape without using all of your air or energy.

 People using reef hooks need to be careful not to anchor their hook into a living part of the coral.
 Living coral is easily damaged and can be killed by reef hooks.
 Divers who use a reef hook when drift diving need to ensure they can identify living coral separately from nonliving parts of the reef.

 There are a few things that all drift divers know, and new drift divers will learn very quickly.